 For 25 years since ‘Fire Walk With Me’ the Convenience Store has been one of the most intriguing mysteries for me.
 Was it an actual place?
 Or was it a metaphor for something else entirely, a place between two worlds perhaps?
 And who are the ‘people’ that meet there?
 And perhaps more importantly, why do they meet?

-Well we may have more of an answer after Episode 8.
-It does appear that the Convenience Store is an actual, earthly building, it is hard to say with any certainty, but it appears that maybe this was a store not far from the Trinity Site in White Sands, New Mexico.
+Well we may have more of an answer after Part 8.
+It does appear that the Convenience Store is an actual, earthly building, at least temporarily, it is hard to say with any certainty, but it appears that maybe this was a store not far from the Trinity Site in White Sands, New Mexico.

 But it’s a little bit odd isn’t it?
 ‘Convenience Store’ gleams the sign – not the name of a shop or a chain, a generic, THIS IS WHAT THIS IS.
 So was it a prop?
 A part of the experiment to see what would happen to the goods inside a store like this in the event of a nuclear war?
 What exactly would radioactive creamed corn taste like I wonder?